andrebianco-net/create-data-ingestion-python-mongodb/README.md

 ## Overview:
 Creating a data ingestion using XML, Python, JSON and MongoDB.

 This example is an implementation where I used Python to create a program for transforms XML via XSLT to JSON and serialize it as doc into MongoDB.
-Read [readme file ](https://github.com/andrebianco-net/andrebianco-net#readme) in order to obtain more details about the finality of this solution.
+The config file used here is a YAML file.
+Read the [readme file ](https://github.com/andrebianco-net/andrebianco-net#readme) in order to obtain more details about the finality of this solution.

 In order to know more aboute my career check my Linkedin profile, please.